awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.create.md

 Choose **Serverless** for the Capacity type\.

 You can configure the scaling configuration of the Aurora Serverless v1 DB cluster by adjusting values in the **Capacity settings** section of the page\.
-To learn more about capacity settings, see [Autoscaling for Aurora Serverless](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.
+To learn more about capacity settings, see [Autoscaling for Aurora Serverless v1](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.
 The following image shows the **Capacity settings** you can adjust for an Aurora MySQL Serverless DB cluster\.

 ![\[Setting capacity for an Aurora MySQL Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-capacity.png)